top of page

 Sustaining attention, pacing complexity, and holding room energy across extended sessions.

-Research presentation and defense preparation
+Research presentation, academic job talks, interviews, and defense preparation

 Speaking to panels, peers, and public audiences with clarity under intellectual pressure.